whoiami/whoiami.github.io/_posts/2017-10-28-User_Visiable_PG_STATUS_In_CEPH.md

 };
 ```

-+sub-state
++ sub-state

 Another concept is sub-state.

+State `Started` is defined to be a state in RecoveryMachine.

-The code fragment defines sub-state `Primary`. it is part of `Started` state and it starts from its substate `peering`.
+The code fragment defines sub-state `Primary`.
+It is part of `Started` state and it starts from its substate `peering`.

 ```c++